Masterchef842/autoReadMeWriter/Develop/READMEgenerator.md

 ## How to Contribute

-    adding more licenses and probably other things too
+    Go to github and submit an issue

 ## Tests

-    i just ran it a bunch of times
+    I just ran it a bunch

 ##Questions